ringabout/NimStyleGuide/README.md

 # NimStyleGuide
-The style guide for Nim, only apply to our teams' project.
+The style guide for Nim which only applies to our teams' project.

 ## Preference